-• Type of Scheme: An open ended medium-term debt scheme investing in instruments such that the Macaulay duration of the portfolio is between 3-4 years.
-A relatively high interest rate risk and relatively high credit risk.

-Investment objective: The investment objective of the Scheme is to generate regular income and capital appreciation by predominantly investing in a portfolio of debt securities with medium term maturity.
+- Type of Scheme: An open ended debt scheme predominantly investing in AA and below rated corporate bonds.
+A relatively high interest rate risk and relatively high credit risk. - Investment objective: The investment objective of the Scheme is to generate returns by predominantly investing in a portfolio of corporate debt securities with short to medium term maturities across the credit spectrum within the investment grade.